Updated: October 24, 2023

 We will generally only collect your personal information from you or from someone you’ve authorized to provide it to us.
 We will also only collect information by lawful and fair means and not in an unreasonably intrusive way.

-When we collect your information
+When does finder collect information about me?

 - who we are and how you can contact us; and